FBI agents executed a federal search warrant at YouTube celebrity Jake Paul's home - KVIA

 In June, Paul was charged with criminal trespass and unlawful assembly after video showed him at a Scottsdale, Arizona, mall as it was being looted, police said.
 In a Twitter post, Paul denied that he and anyone else he was with was engaged in looting or vandalism.

-On Wednesday, the Scottdale Police Department said it is dismissing the charges against Paul and friends Arman Izadi and Andrew Leon.
+On Wednesday, the Scottsdale Police Department said it is dismissing the charges against Paul and friends Arman Izadi and Andrew Leon.

 “The Scottsdale Police Department and Scottsdale City Attorney’s Office are coordinating with the United States Attorney’s Office for the District of Arizona and the FBI to ensure that justice is served regarding criminal acts at Scottsdale Fashion Square on May 30, 2020,” Scottsdale PD said in a news release.